-Donald Hedeker, Ph.D., is a Professor of Biostatistics in the Department of Public Health Sciences at the University of Chicago.
+Donald Hedeker, Ph.D., is Professor of Biostatistics in the Department of Public Health Sciences at the University of Chicago.
 His research focuses on development and dissemination of statistical models for clustered and longitudinal data analysis.

 Hedeker’s main expertise is in the development and use of advanced statistical methods for clustered and longitudinal data, with particular emphasis on multilevel or mixed-effects models.
 He is the primary author of several freeware computer programs for mixed-effects analysis: MIXREG for normal-theory models, MIXOR for dichotomous and ordinal outcomes, MIXNO for nominal outcomes, and MIXPREG for counts.
 In 2008, these programs were restructured into the Supermix software program distributed by Scientific Software, Inc.